 And this space, needs something light and simple.

-This is simple, with a slight texture and a lightly warm color–
+This rug is simple, with a slight texture and a light warm color–

 very airy but with interest.

 I thought it would be interesting to introduce another layer with a pale, cooler color.

 Again, I turn to Stark.

 This rug has a more subtle texture in a slightly cooler color.

 The design so far with rugs in place

 Was adding the second rug necessary?
 Maybe not.

 This pale wood subtly echoes the orange in the leather stool